-PH651A Problems and Programs in Maternal and Child Health (3) PH651B Seminar in Problems and Programs in Maternal and Child Health (3) PH652 Maternal Health (3) PH653 Family Planning (3) Prescribed electives in Maternal and Child Health (at least one course selected from): PH654 Maternal and Child Health Legislation (3) PH700 Seminar in Public Health (1-3) PH751 Perinatal Health Care Services (3) Health Care of Children of School Age (3) PH753 Health Services for Adolescents (3) Handicapped Children and Youth (3) PH754 Public Health Application of Maternal and Child Care (3) Electives (6 units selected with the approval of the concentration faculty): These electives may include any public health course or selections from the following: Family Studies and Consumer Sciences 607, 700 Special Education 534, 535, 536, 553, 670, 681C Sociology 770 Concentration in Health Services Administration Courses prerequisite to this concentration are Accountancy 600 and Economics 603 or their equivalents as determined by the graduate adviser.
-If these courses or the equivalents have not been completed prior to admission, they should be included in the first semester course Accountancy 600 Financial Accounting or equivalent Economics 603 Economic Analysis or equivalent Courses required for the concentration:
+PH 651A Problems and Programs in Maternal and Child Health (3) PH 651B Seminar in Problems and Programs in Maternal and Child Health (3) Maternal Health (3) PH 652 Family Planning (3) PH 653 Child Health (3) PH 655 Prescribed electives in Maternal and Child Health (at least one course selected from): PH 654 Maternal and Child Health Legislation (3) PH 700 Seminar in Public Health (1-3) PH 751 Perinatal Health Care Services (3) Health Care of Children of School Age (3) PH 752 Health Services for Adolescents (3) PH 753 Handicapped Children and Youth (3) PH 754 Public Health Application of Maternal and Child Care (3) PH 755 Electives (3 units): This elective may include any public health course or selected graduate level courses in other departments with the approval of the faculty adviser.
+Concentration in Health Services Administration Courses prerequisite to this concentration are Accountancy 600 and Economics 603 or their equivalents as determined by the graduate adviser.
+If these courses or the equivalents have not been completed prior to admission, they should be included in the first semester course requirements.
+ACCTG 600 Financial Accounting (3) or equivalent ECON 603 Economic Analysis (3) or equivalent Courses required for the concentration:

-PH641 Health Care Delivery Systems (3) PH642A Professional Development of the Health Services Administrator (2) PH642B Professional Development of the Health Services Administrator (1) PH643 Institutional and Community Health Planning (3) Health Services Management (3) PH645 Health Services Economics (3) Quantitative Methods (3) PH647 PH742A Health Services Financial Management (3) PH742B Health Services Financial Management (3) Setting electives (at least one):
+- Health Care Delivery Systems (3) PH 641

+- PH 642A Professional Development of the Health Services Administrator (2)

+- PH 642B Professional Development of the Health Services Administrator (1)

+- Institutional and Community Health Planning (3) PH 643

+- PH 644 Health Services Management (3)

+- Health Services Economics (3) PH 645

+- PH 647 Quantitative Methods (3)

+- PH 742A Health Services Financial Management (3) PH 742B Health Services Financial Management (3)

+Setting electives (at least one):

-PH743 Organization and Management of Health Services (3)
+- PH 743 Organization and Management of Health Services (3)

-B. Long-term Care
+- A. Hospitals

-B. Long-term Care
+- B. Long-term Care

-C. Ambulatory Care Skill electives (9 units selected with approval of the faculty).
+- C. Ambulatory Care

+Skill electives (9 units selected with approval of the faculty).

 Concentration in Health Promotion

 Courses required for the concentration: